 After that we will have lunch in a creative restaurant, on the left bank of the Dordogne, not far from Saint Emilion.
-This restaurant is an absolute gem, that always provide a memorable experience in a rather casual yet styled format.
+This restaurant is an absolute gem, that always provides a memorable experience in a rather casual yet styled format.

 After visiting greatness, we will head for dinner in Montagne, a village near Saint Emilion, in another fantastic restaurant located in a very quaint part of Montagne.
 Every year Serge asks me if we go to that restaurant, as it has struck him as well as a hidden pearl, and let's not forget that he worked for 30 years in one of France's best restaurants!

-* Saturday June 24: Today we are going to the tip of the Graves region, in a town named Bazas.
+* Saturday June 22: Today we are going to the tip of the Graves region, in a town named Bazas.
 It is market day, and this is a market and a town with a deep middle ages impression.
 The market is a true and lively market that brings a gentle chaos to the town.
 It takes place on the main square in front of the Cathedral, one of the very nicest churches in the region, which casts an almost surreal, movie like ambiance.

 Bazas is also known for its beef, and we cannot pass on that.
 We will have lunch in a popular "steakhouse," right on the market place, with some of the very best beef there is.
 The owner is actually American and has a connection with North Carolina.

-After this relaxing deceptively "country" affair, the day will affirm its aristocratic character.
+After this relaxing time, the day will affirm its aristocratic character.
 We will head to a nearby Castle.
 This one is a castle fort, seemingly the father of all castle forts, which caused it to be featured in several films.
 This remarkable castle goes back to the 12th Century, and is linked to the history of the entire region.
 Sébastien, the heir of the family which has owned this castle for 700 years (that's right, 700 years!) will guide us through an exceptional VIP visit detailing the history and art presented to our eyes.
 He will also explain the importance of the renovation by Violet le Duc, and how this architect from the 19th century, to whom we owe the Notre Dame we used to know, influenced dramatically a lot of New York's architecture, notably the Empire State Building.

 Dinner in THE Bordeaux restaurant where Bordelais wine drinkers go.
 It shows!

-* Wednesday June 28: Free time this morning for a last embrace of the town.
+* Wednesday June 26: Free time this morning for a last embrace of the town.

 Dinner in Paris and night stroll in the city.

+* Friday June 28: For those not extending their stay in Paris, this is the end of the dream life, and the day to fly back to the land of rodeo.
 The hotel can arrange for a taxi to come and get you to the airport if this is where you are going.